ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/GPS

 # GasSense
-This moudle can host several different air sensors, like Alcohol and CO2.
+This module can host several different air sensors, like Alcohol and CO2.

-The sensor has an internal heater that neds to be enableled and then it is a simple analog read.
+The sensor has an internal heater that needs to be enabled and then it is a simple analog read.

 ```
 using System.Threading;